GareBear99/GareBear99/README.md

 - 🧠 [ARC-Core](https://github.com/GareBear99/ARC-Core) — intelligence fusion kernel, correlation engine, and operational backbone
 - 🔊 [TizWildin Hub](https://github.com/GareBear99/TizWildinEntertainmentHUB) — 14 audio plugins, one ecosystem

+It's not just "can build anything" it's "can build anything and know why it should exist and how to sell it."

 340 commits · 41 repos · March 2026 · solo